sangeliniadi/devin-harness-test/docs/ExelWorkIntegration.md

 ### What's genuinely built and working

 The core validation logic is solid and repeatedly tested against real tickets: deterministic scoring, the six analysis gates, automatic tier promotion, retry-on-weak-analysis, and hard boundary enforcement.
 All of these have real evidence behind them.
-Three real, complete assess → implement → PR cycles were run end to end, all producing genuine, reviewable PRs with no unintended side effects.
+Two tickets (SANDBOX-1, SANDBOX-2) were run end to end through the full assess → implement → PR cycle, producing genuine, reviewable PRs with no unintended side effects.
+SANDBOX-1 was re-run a third time specifically to validate CI verification once it was wired in.

 ### What's confirmed working but only in a sandboxed, manual way